UK Radio: A Brief History - Part 3

 The TFA programme has now been uploaded to mixcloud with some extra bonus material which Mike couldn't fit into the live broadcast - it's all at http://www.mixcloud.com/FridayAlternative

 Some of the material is from my own understanding and recollections.

 My sincere thanks to Martin Watkins, Roger Sharp, Andrew Rogers, Roger Piper, Kevin Flynn, MB21.co.uk and professor Anthony C Davies for their assistance with some historical facts presented in this feature

 Other references also include the BBC, IBA and Radio Authority publications, the book "Pop Went The Pirates" plus marconicalling.com and marconimuseum.org and www.thisisilr.org.uk.

 Paul Easton; LBC Ten Years On on Soundcloud: https://soundcloud.com/paul-easton/lbc-10-years-on

 There can some discrepancies of dates and fine details between various sources,but I hope that my history is as accurate as possible.

 This is only my brief history however and merely a précis of this fascinating subject.
 If one was to write in detail about broadcasting in the UK I do not doubt that at least several substantial tomes could be written!!

-Some Interesting links concerning Droitwich and related subjects:
+Some Interesting links concerning Droitwich and other radio related subjects: